maj-biostat/misc-notes/ubuntu.md

 ### Zoom

 Use sso to login (uni-sydney).
+Note, there is something wrong with the sound drivers on my system.
+However, when I use wireless headphone/mic setup, that works ok.
+Urgh.
-Note, it is easier to use `zoom`, `teams` etc via a VM, see Virtualbox.
+Sometimes it is easier to use `zoom`, `teams` etc via a VM, see Virtualbox.

 ### VIM